 We are also going to be offering printed versions of our other handwriting books and our menu planner.

-Holy Mother Church dedicates the month of January to the Most Holy Name of Jesus
+Holy Mother Church dedicates the month of March to Saint Joseph, Patron of the Universal Church

 The purpose of this website is to share the beautiful Catholic resources that God has so richly blessed us with.
 All texts unless they are my own words have their sources quoted, and most of them are in the public domain.
 Any educational items that I have made for or with my children are NOT TO BE USED FOR PROFIT, but are meant to be used for personal use by individuals and families.
 You may link to our site if you so choose.